odygrd/quill/docs/tutorial.rst

 .. code:: cpp

+    // a LOG_ERROR(...) or higher severity log message occurs via this logger.
     // Enable the backtrace with a max ring buffer size of 2 messages which will get flushed when
-       // a LOG_ERROR(...) or higher severity log message occurs via this logger.
     // Backtrace has to be enabled only once in the beginning before calling LOG_BACKTRACE(...) for the first time. logger->init_backtrace(2, quill::LogLevel::Error);

     LOG_INFO(logger, "BEFORE backtrace Example {}", 1);

     LOG_BACKTRACE(logger, "Backtrace log {}", 1);
     LOG_BACKTRACE(logger, "Backtrace log {}", 2);
     LOG_BACKTRACE(logger, "Backtrace log {}", 3);
     LOG_BACKTRACE(logger, "Backtrace log {}", 4);

     // Backtrace is not flushed yet as we requested to flush on errors LOG_INFO(logger, "AFTER backtrace Example {}", 1);

     // log message with severity error - This will also flush_sink the backtrace which has 2 messages LOG_ERROR(logger, "An error has happened, Backtrace is also flushed.");

     // The backtrace is flushed again after LOG_ERROR but in this case it is empty LOG_ERROR(logger, "An second error has happened, but backtrace is now empty.");

     // Log more backtrace messages
     LOG_BACKTRACE(logger, "Another Backtrace log {}", 1);
     LOG_BACKTRACE(logger, "Another Backtrace log {}", 2);

     // Nothing is logged at the moment LOG_INFO(logger, "Another log info");

-       // Still nothing logged - the error message is on a different logger object quill::LoggerImpl* logger_2 = quill::create_logger("example_1_1");
+    // Still nothing logged - the error message is on a different logger object quill::LoggerImpl* logger_2 = quill::get_logger("example_1_1");

     LOG_CRITICAL(logger_2, "A critical error from different logger.");

     // The new backtrace is flushed again due to LOG_CRITICAL LOG_CRITICAL(logger, "A critical error from the logger we had a backtrace.");

 Store messages in the ring buffer and display them on demand
 --------------------------------------------------------------------------------------------------------------------